beigi-reza/atlassian-software/README.md

-# Atlassian Data Center Software - Docker Compose + Activate
+# Atlassian Software - Docker Compose + Activate
-This prject run & Activate (crack) Attlasian Data Center software as docker container, All programs can be run behind a reverse proxy
+This prject run & Activate (crack) Attlasian software as docker container, All programs can be run behind a reverse proxy

 ## Run Application